Skip to main content

 It's important to pack all the toiletries and medication that you think you'll need.

 If you happen to forget something, purchasing the item onboard will be costly.
-I ran out of sunscreen on my last cruise and had to pay over $17.00 for one bottle!
+For example, sunscreen at private islands can cost over $25 per bottle.

 It's also important to note that cruise ships don't have full pharmacies, so your selections will be limited.